 In keeping with the standardization process of competition, the BAYADA Regatta will use a universal Boat Type Classification system.
 Your coach can help you determine which boat class you will be competing in.
 Some boats are provided, but it is best to bring your own boats and equipment.

 The following are the boat type classifications used in the BAYADA Regatta:

-Primarily used in adaptive events, type 3 boats are for more competitive rowers who compete more than once a year and/or have competed in multiple regattas.
-These rowers must adhere to strict FISA requirements especially with regard to required equipment adaptations.
-All competitors must row in WinTech boats, Alden Star, or the equivalent.
+BOAT TYPE 3: Primarily used in adaptive events, type 3 boats are for more competitive rowers who compete more than once a year and/or have competed in multiple regattas.
+These rowers must adhere to strict FISA requirements especially in regard to required equipment adaptations.
+All competitors must row in WinTech, Swift, Alden Star, Filippi or the FISA approved equivalent.

 The following are the equipment requirements for the BAYADA Regatta.
 There will be USA Technical Classifiers on the dock checking equipment as you boat out.
 If your equipment is determined to be ineligible, you will be disqualified from the event.

 - PR3 and ID Sliding seat -Standard Equipment, Pontoons Optional

 - PR2 Fixed seat - Fixed Seat, Pontoons and support straps optional

 - PR1 Fixed seat - Fixed Seat, Pontoons (no height restriction) and Support Chest Strap Required.
 Lower lumbar must be in touch with seat back.